Jenna George '10 M'12

 While working on her master’s, Jenna finished her single- and multiple-subject credentials at the same time.
 All the while, professors challenged and supported her through the student-centered curriculum, and she applied that approach in real classrooms as a student-teacher.

-Entering a competitive job market, Jenna walked into her interviews with confidence and quickly landed a teaching position, thanks not only to preparation in the classroom, but also thanks to professors and staff supporting Jenna's job hunt with resume feedback and interview preparation.
+Entering a competitive job market, Jenna walked into her interviews with confidence and quickly landed a teaching position.
+Her success was due not only to her training in the classroom, but also thanks to professors and staff who supported Jenna's job hunt with resume feedback and interview preparation.

-Now, as Jenna leads her high school classroom, she’s seeing how Whittier’s philosophy of focusing on the whole child—not only their academics, but their identities, backgrounds, and emotions—creates an environment where they excel.
+Now, as Jenna leads her high school classroom, she’s seeing how Whittier’s philosophy of focusing on the whole student—not only their academics, but their identities, backgrounds, and emotions—creates an environment where they excel.

 “If someone had asked if they should choose Whittier for their graduate program, I would say without a doubt it would be the best decision that they could make,” she said.
 “You build these amazing relationships and you walk away with real-world experience that I think is truly unique to Whittier.
 I think that our smaller class sizes, those personal connections, really help to build a culture where we’re going to succeed.”

 Google will always have an instant, comprehensive answer to a student’s question.
 But as technology dramatically changes the classroom, what Carlos can do—and do well—is create an inclusive environment where his students learn how to contextualize overwhelming information and apply it to their lives.

 Whittier College's education graduate program prepared him for that student-driven shift.
 At the same time, supportive professors helped him gain confidence as he led real classrooms and learned how to design curricula relevant to his students’ identities and backgrounds.

 Thanks to Whittier’s preparation, Carlos quickly landed a job after graduating, at a time when the market was hard to get into.